shivamsoin/AutoMailSender/README.md

 # AutoMailSender
+## SMTP Mail Server
-## Automatic Mail Generator that sends mails to the reciepient on weekly basis
+### Automatic Mail Generator that sends mails to the reciepient on weekly basis